 The Project Managers at MOLA successfully deliver on some of the most challenging archaeological and built heritage projects across the UK.
 Experts in complex urban sites, large open-area rural sites and above-ground built heritage, our Project Managers understand the pressures of construction and adeptly manage programmes to meet time and budget constraints.

 Adam gained a BA in Ancient History and Archaeology from the University of Wales, Lampeter.
-From 1986 he worked on a wide range of sites in England and Wales.
-In 1995 Adam worked with the Glamorgan-Gwent Archaeological Trust, where he directed a number of major projects, including work on a causewayed enclosure and a Roman roadside settlement and legionary cemetery.
+From 1986 he worked on a wide range of sites in England and Wales, before becoming a Project officer at the Glamorgan-Gwent Archaeological Trust, where he directed a number of major projects, including work on a causewayed enclosure and a Roman roadside settlement and legionary cemetery.

 Adam is a Member of the Chartered Institute for Archaeologists.
 He has written many client reports, and has authored and contributed to published articles in journals and monographs